Atlanta season 3: Filming

 In January 2019, Zazie Beetz stated that filming for the season would be delayed due to the cast's schedule.
 In August 2019, FX confirmed that the season would start filming on spring 2020, filming back-to-back with the fourth season.
 However, production was shut down amidst the COVID-19 pandemic.
 Production was set to resume in April 2021, with the series planning to film in Europe.
 Donald Glover confirmed that production on the season started on April 2, 2021.
 In August 2021, FX confirmed that the season wrapped filming.

 Release

 Broadcast

 In February 2019, Chairman of FX, John Landgraf, confirmed that the season would be delayed and that it would miss eligibility for the 71st Primetime Emmy Awards.
 In January 2020, Landgraf said that the season would air in January 2021, with the fourth season airing later that year.
 However, due to production pausing due to the COVID-19 pandemic, Landgraf said the season would not be ready for its intended January 2021 premiere date, later signaling that the season would premiere in 2022.
 In December 2021, FX finally announced that the season would premiere on March 24, 2022.

 Marketing

 In October 2021, a teaser trailer for the season was released.
 A new trailer debuted in December 2021.
-The first two episodes premiered at the 2022 South by Southwest on March 19, 2022.
+The first two episodes premiered at the 2022 South by Southwest Film Festival on March 19, 2022.